 Anne Hromadka Greenwald's curatorial practice is rooted in a love for storytelling-- bringing together communities to explore their narratives in the public sphere through interactive design.
-Those values guide Hromadka Greenwald’s curatorial work, which includes her time directing two commercial galleries, as arts administrator for the Y&S Nazarian Family Foundation, and as the curator for HUC-LA, a position she has held for over six years.
+Those values guide Hromadka Greenwald’s curatorial work, which includes her time directing two commercial galleries, working with the 2019 Jerusalem Biennale, as arts administrator for the Y&S Nazarian Family Foundation, and as the curator for Hebrew Union College (HUC-LA), a position she has held for over six years.
 She also runs her own nonprofit, NuART Projects, which raises funds to support local artists through community dinner parties.

 As founding co-Director of Shulamit Gallery, she helped shape the vision for a unique space to tell cultural stories.
 The first two exhibitions were held in collaboration with UCLA’s Fowler Museum, as satellite exhibitions of Light and Shadows: The Story of Iranian Jews.
 More recently, she curated Gary Baseman’s exhibition at Shulamit Gallery, and created a 3-D, room-sized birch forest to explore his parents’ partisan story from WWII.
 This interactive exhibition was recently on view in Edinburgh, Scotland at Summerhall the cities largest contemporary art venue in connection with the Fringe Festival.

 Hromadka Greenwald has also curated several significant exhibitions throughout Los Angeles.
 She has worked with many prominent national and international artists including: Ruth Weisberg, Tal Shochat, Orit Hofshi, Josh Dorman, Carol Es, Andi Arnovitz, Bill Aron, Marvin Rand, Doni Silver Simons, Jessica Shokrian, Stas Orlvoski and Gilah Yelin Hirsch.